shawjef3/DepthFirst/README.md

 # Implementation

 I created a run-time for Scala's `for` syntax operations that performs them in a depth-first manner.
-It uses two stacks.
-The first is the list of operations to be performed, and the second is an iterator over the values that the operations will apply to.
-The operations on the stack are exposed as an iterator.
-When a value is requested, stack operations are performed until a value without no further operations is found.
+It uses a stack of queues.
+A stack element is an operation to perform, along with the values for the operation.
+When a value is requested, operations are performed until a value without no further operations is found.

 Clever readers will realize that this is similar to the way Stream works.
 If you have a Stream that is the result of various operations, and then ask for an element, the data structure will perform the minimum work to get it.
 In fact [a simple experiment](examples/src/main/scala/me/jeffshaw/depthfirst/examples/StreamComparison.scala) comparing the two shows similar behavior.
 I haven't thought deeply about why, but the depth first flatMap is faster for large data sets.